U-K-06/Defenders_Domain/readme.md

 - `game.h` - Header file that declares the functions in `game.cpp`.
 - `main.cpp` - The entry point of the application where execution begins.
 - `PTD.exe` - The compiled executable for Windows.
+- `screenshots/` - This directory contains screenshots of the game.
+- `LICENSE` - The license file for the project.

 ## Features
 - The game features simple **ASCII-based graphics**.